Red Dead Redemption 2 is a long game. Here’s a short version of its narrative in 7 short chapters for a quick read – spoiler alert.

 The gameplay is fast and fun, and the base-building aspect adds a lot of flavor to it.
 Unlocking new abilities, characters and weapons is definitely the main drive for the player.
 The superb audio and music also make it a very pleasant experience.
 I had some trouble with the controls.
 They’re not complex at all – just very uncommon.
 Sadly, there’s not much of a storyline to the game, except for a few less-than-funny jokes between heroes.
 Co-op is a plus, but not necessary since it truly shines as a great singleplayer game.

-I truly felt like this innovative game was a breath of fresh air.
-The freshness that started around 2010 with very popular indie titles like Braid, Minecraft or Spelunky seems to have faded with all the sequels and adaptations of those popular games (just think of how many games mirrored Minecraft’s gameplay mechanics!) and innovation started to take a toll.
+I really felt like this innovative game was a breath of fresh air.
+That freshness that started around 2010 with very popular indie titles like Braid, Minecraft or Spelunky seems to have faded with all the sequels and adaptations of those popular games (just think of how many games mirrored Minecraft’s gameplay mechanics!) and innovation started to take a toll.

 I’m looking forward to trying out Amplitude’s following success Endless Legend.